Tejas2507/Tejas2507/README.md

 # 💫 About Me:
-🔭 I’m currently working on AI research and automation-driven systems with a focus on real-world deployment 🎓 Dual Degree Student @ IIT Madras (Data Science -- not BS degree 🤡) 🤝 I’m looking to collaborate on agentic AI, LLM systems, and applied research projects
+🔭 I’m currently working on AI research and automation-driven systems with a focus on real-world deployment

+🎓 Dual Degree Student @ IIT Madras (Data Science -- no BS 😉)

+🤝 I’m looking to collaborate on agentic AI, LLM systems, and applied research projects

 🌱 I’m currently learning advanced computer vision, multimodal models, and LLM post-training techniques

 ⚡ Fun fact: I like building full-stack AI systems — not just training models